apache/systemds/developer-tools-systemds.md

 ## Troubleshooting

-Please see below tips for resolving some compilation issues that might occur after importing the SystemML project.
+Please see below tips for resolving some compilation issues that might occur after importing the SystemDS project.

 ### Invalid cross-compiled libraries error

 Since Scala IDE bundles the latest versions (2.10.5 and 2.11.6 at this point), you need to add one in Eclipse Preferences -> Scala -> Installations by pointing to the <code>lib</code> directory of your Scala 2.10.4 distribution.
-Once this is done, select SystemML project, right-click, choose Scala -> Set Scala Installation and point to the 2.10.4 installation.
+Once this is done, select SystemDS project, right-click, choose Scala -> Set Scala Installation and point to the 2.10.4 installation.
 This should clear all errors about invalid cross-compiled libraries.
 A clean build should succeed now.

 ### Incompatible Scala version error